HRJustino/Office365/README.md

 I do not work with scripting and have very little knowledge of how to script but i have managed to put these scripts togehter with help of internet searching and AI-Tools.

-I put my Scripts on Github incase anyone needed thee functionality of my scripts.
+I put my Scripts on Github incase anyone needed the functionality of my scripts.